Teeming with culture, history and fantastic street food stalls spilling out across the street, Hanoi offers an eye-popping introduction to Vietnam

 Winter (November-January) is cold and dry.
 Tet, the Vietnamese New Year, takes place in January or February so many shops are closed.

 The public bus system is cheap but can be a challenge for non-Vietnamese speakers.
-Taxis and motorcycle taxis are plentiful and they are best option for visitors to get around Hanoi, though the local government plans to ban motorbikes by 2030.
+Taxis and motorcycle taxis are plentiful and they are the best option for visitors to get around Hanoi, though the local government plans to ban motorbikes by 2030.
 For more information, see our getting around Hanoi guide.

 The Old Quarter